According to BabyCenter the cost of a nanny depends on where you live, the responsibilities of the position, and the experience of your nanny.

 Parenthood.com offers an article with advice on how to screen for, interview and hire a nanny.

-There are numerous nationwide nanny finders on the Internet that are registered members of the Better Business Bureau, including eNannySource fees starting at $98-$149; GoNannies.com with fees starting at $68-$98; and Great Au Pair with fees starting at $60-$140.
+There are numerous nationwide nanny finders, including eNannySource[7] fees starting at $98-$149; GoNannies.com[8] with fees starting at $68-$98; and Great Au Pair[9] with fees starting at $60-$140.

 Child.com suggests asking other parents and searching classified ads, in addition to considering online nanny finder services.
 Searching sites such as Craigslist is another option.
 If hiring independently, make sure to screen applicants well and check all references thoroughly.